Tips on keeping your property safe

 Don't put labels on keys

-It goes without saying that keys should be kept in a safe place and out of sight.
+Keys should be kept in a safe place and out of sight.
 It is very convenient to hang keys on hooks or leave them in bowls by the front door, but they make an open target for thieves.
 It is also a bad idea to label your keys.
 The thief will know which key fits which door, and you will be helping him rob you of your most valuable possessions.
-If you must keep keys in an accessible place, then use a safe box with a combination so intruders can easily get at them.
+If you must keep keys in an accessible place, then use a safe box with a combination so intruders can quickly get at them.

 Leave the lights on